Simulating Transient Noise Bursts in LIGO with gengli: Implemented features

-The simplest post-processing step implemented in \texttt{gengli} is \textit{resampling}\footnote{When upsampling, we make the key assumption that there are no interesting features at frequencies higher than $4096$ Hz.} the raw glitch at a desired sampling rate.
-In order to inject the raw glitch in the noise of the detector of our choice, it is necessary to \textit{re-color} the {\it whithened} glitch generated by the GAN.
-Mathematically,
+The raw glitch can also be naturally \textit{resampled}\footnote[4]{When upsampling, we make the key assumption that there are no interesting features at frequencies higher than $4096$ Hz.} at the desired sampling rate.
+All such functionalities are implemented in the function \texttt{get\_raw\_glitch}: the interested user can find below an example of some working code.

-where $g_{W}$ and $g_{C}$ are the whitened and coloured glitches, respectively, and $S_n(f)'$ represents the {PSD} of the noise to inject the glitch. $\mathcal{F}^{-1}$ is the inverse Fourier transform.
-Furthermore, it's useful to \textit{scale} the glitch to inject it at a desired ``loudness", known as signal-to-noise ratio (SNR) ${\rho}$.

-The coloured glitch is scaled to achieve the given $\rho_{target}$ using: $g^\prime = \frac{\rho_{target}}{\rho} g$ In Fig. \ref{fig:example_post} we plot a raw glitch (blue) that has been, and a \textit{scaled} and \textit{coloured} glitch (pink).
-Note that all such functionalities are achieved by the function \pyobject{g.get$\_$glitch()}.